pavelkalas/pavelkalas/README.md

 # 👋 Hi, I'm **Pavel Kalaš**!

-I'm an **18-year-old software developer** from **Poděbrady, Czech Republic**, specializing in creating applications and websites.
-Currently, I’m advancing my skills in **C#** through a course on [itnetwork.cz](https://itnetwork.cz).
-I'm passionate about experimenting with new technologies and developing innovative projects.
+I'm an 19-year-old software developer from Poděbrady, Czech Republic, specializing in creating applications and websites.
+I've successfully completed a C# course on itnetwork.cz and am passionate about experimenting with new technologies and developing innovative projects.

 ---